What is your most exciting project to date?

 I'm motivated by the fact that IVU enables me to do a great deal, gives me lots of freedom and puts lots of trust in me.
 That way, I can learn a lot more.
 I can try things out in various roles – as a project engineer, project manager, customer consultant, support employee, sales employee, product manager and division manager.
 I find that hugely enjoyable.
 And the trust that I'm given makes me feel appreciated and recognised.

 What do applicants need to be successful in your job?

 There's no particular course or specific training that an applicant needs to have.
-However, basic technical knowledge and understanding are important, as we have a lot to do with software and hardware.
-In addition: not being afraid of difficult tasks, they also have to be able to work in a target-oriented manner and offer strong communication skills.
+However, basic technical knowledge and understanding are important, because we have a lot to do with software and hardware.
+And not only should applicants not be afraid of difficult tasks, they also have to be able to work in a target-oriented manner and offer strong communication skills.
 My job involves talking to people a lot, persuading people, understanding needs and reconciling them all.
 We do a lot of customer management in my division, but we're also the interface between the customer and development or product management.
 Interpersonal relationships are very important here.
 And, of course, you need to be able to motivate yourself and take a personal interest in your work.

 Please describe IVU in one word.

 Curious.
 We are always interested in people, problems and connections.
-That's what typifies us.
+That's what makes us special.